Mehrauli Archaeological Park in Delhi (India) is a world heritage site with time ravaged monuments from the 10th century to the British era.

 Nearest Metro Station to Mehrauli Archaeological Park

-The nearest metro to the park Qutub Minar station at a distance of 2 kilometres and the auto fare is Rs.30 per person.
+The nearest metro to the park Qutub Minar station at a distance of 2 kilometers and the auto fare is Rs.30 per person.

 Pro Travel Tip